natewatson999/udp-hub/README.md

 #### udpHub.createReceiver.send

 This function is for sending UDP data.
-The parameters are message, a Buffer of the message; start, the beginning index of the buffer; end, the outer ending index of the buffer; port, the port the data is to be sent on; address, the address of the machine that will receive this packet; and callback, an optional function that is fired when the datagram is sent with one paramter: an error object.
+The parameters are message, a Buffer of the message; start, the beginning index of the buffer; size, the size of the transmission; port, the port the data is to be sent on; address, the address of the machine that will receive this packet; and callback, an optional function that is fired when the datagram is sent with one paramter: an error object.
 This is identical to the send function in the dgram module.

 ### udpHub.createBroadcaster